david0178418/project-gallery/README.md

 AWS_APP_ENDPOINT=http://localhost:9000
 ```

 Optionally, spin up the external resources (mongo database and minio for s3 services).
-This will spin up a server at `mongodb://127.0.0.1:27017`:
+This will spin up the mongo server at `mongodb://127.0.0.1:27017` and the minio server at `http://localhost:9000` with admin dashboard at `http://localhost:9001`:

 ```bash
 npm run dev:services